theimowski/master-thesis/docs/section-research.md

 let f = function
     | ... -> ```

+As the `Session` type utilizes discriminated unions, pattern matching could be used again for handling different cases (listing {{fsmusicaddtocart}} lines 3-11).
+Whenever `addToCart` was invoked without any session (`NoSession`), a new Globally Unique Identifier (GUID) was generated (line 5).
+Using the new GUID value, proper database action was then invoked and the GUID got saved in session store.
+For the above `addToCart` function, the same piece of code was invoked when user was logged on to Music Store and when he was not but had already an anonymous cart identifier assigned to his session.
+In order to express such logic, a double-matching pattern was used (line 9).
+If that was the case, cartId was sufficient to perform the `Db.addToCart` action, and there was no need to generate new GUID.
+A syntactic sugar has been used for pattern matching construct, which comes handy when declaring a one-argument function that immediately pattern matches on this argument.
+Listing {{fspatternmatchsugar}} shows how the syntactic sugar can be used to make the code more concise.

 Another example on `Session` type usage is presented in listing {{fsmusicviewcart}}.
+In listing {{fsmusicviewcart}}, `cart` WebPart was declared.
+Its purpose was to display contents of the current user's cart.
+In case he did not have any session attached (and no albums in cart), the user was shown a `View.emptyCart` page.
+That page had to encourage the user to do the shopping.
+On the other hand, if user had already some albums in his cart, contents of the cart were displayed on `View.cart` page (line 6).

 ```xxx
 {FSharp]{Session in Music Store - viewing the cart}{fsmusicviewcart}